department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 - Supportive rehabilitation services including case management, counseling, and medical referrals
 - Independent living services if you're unable to work due to the severity of your disabilities

+### What happens after I apply for VR&E services?
+After you apply, we'll schedule a meeting for you with a Vocational Rehabilitation Counselor (VRC) to find out if you have an employment handicap and if you’re eligible for VR&E benefits and services.
+You have an employment handicap if your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

+After we make an entitlement decision, you and your counselor will work together to develop a rehabilitation plan.

+### What's included in a rehabilitation plan?
+A rehabilitation plan is a written plan that outlines the resources we'll use to help you find employment.
+Depending on your situation, your VRC will work with you to choose one of the following support-and-services tracks to help you find and keep a job, and live as independently as possible:
+- Reemployment with a former employer
+- Job placement and counseling services for new employment
+- Help with starting your own business
+- Long-term training or services to help you find work in a different field that better suits your abilities and interests
+- Independent living services if you can’t return to work right away

 <br>

 ### Get more information